RoberAgro/AxialOpt/README.md

   * An industrial gas turbine
   * A high-pressure steam turbine

-These examples show the capabilities AxialOpt and you can use them as a template to start your own projects.
+These examples show the capabilities AxialOpt and they can be used as a template to start your own projects.

 ## License